cnpryer/huak/docs/user_guide.md

 autoload -Uz compinit
 compinit
 ```
-to your .zshrc file before the installation.
+to your .zshrc file before that.
+Verify it by running the first command in your shell.
+If it succeeds, your are good to go, otherwise, if you are seeing an. error related to `comp`, try the autload command.

 ## Providing feedback